Kei-K23/poke-next/README.md

 - See the rankings of Pokémon based on user votes.
 - Track which Pokémon are the most loved and roundest in the community.

+### ⚙️ Boot SEO

+- Using necessary and required metadata tags for SEO support for the website.

 ## Tech Stack

 - **Frontend**: [Next.js](https://nextjs.org/), [React.js](https://reactjs.org/), [TailwindCSS](https://tailwindcss.com/), [Shadcn UI](https://ui.shadcn.dev/)